bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 9, 2011

-The Kananaskis Country Trail Guide recommends doing Ridge 735663, or Gerald's Ridge as Alltrails calls it, as a traverse, but after taking care of some necessary business in the morning, Dinah and I only had time for a quick trip to the summit.
-And since the guidebook indicated a 700 m gain, we expected to get some exercise.
-However, the elevation gain proved to be only 500 m.
+The Kananaskis Country Trail Guide recommends doing Ridge 735663, or Gerald's Ridge as Alltrails calls it, as a traverse with cars at either end.
+After taking care of some necessary business in the morning, Dinah and I only had time for a quick trip so we hiked up the south end to the summit and returned.
+Being the shortest way to the top, it left the bulk of the ridge traverse untouched.

 The trip began like a lion but soon turned into a lamb.
 After ascending a steep, rugged slope, the climb relaxed into a plod with little variety.
 We followed the ridge to the summit.
 The views were far from outstanding, but we were jaded since we had climbed many of the surrounding peaks, all of them higher than Gerald's Ridge.
-But despite the familiar scenery, and despite a strong wind that attempted to blunt our spirits, it still felt good to get out into the mountains.
+But despite the familiar scenery and a strong wind that attempted to blunt our spirits, it felt good to reach the open summit with its far-reaching views.

 KML and GPX Tracks